bachya/simplisafe-python/docs/index.md

-% simplisafe-python documentation master file, created by
+% simplisafe-python documentation main file, created by
 % sphinx-quickstart on Sat Nov 16 14:00:49 2019.
 % You can adapt this file completely to your liking, but it should at least
 % contain the root `toctree` directive.